innoq/ml-ops.org/content/mlops-principles.md

 ### ML infrastructure test

-- Training of the ML models should be reproducible, that means that training the ML model on the same data should produce identical ML models.
+- Training of the ML models should be reproducible, which means that training the ML model on the same data should produce identical ML models.
   - Diff-testing of ML models relies on deterministic training, which is hard to achieve due to non-convexity of the ML algorithms, random seed generation, or distributed ML model training.
-  - Action: determine the non-deterministic parts in model training code base and try to minimise non-determinism.
+  - Action: determine the non-deterministic parts in the model training code base and try to minimize non-determinism.

 - Test ML API usage.
 Stress testing.
   - Action: Unit tests to randomly generate input data and training the model for a single optimization step (e.g gradient descent).